-In this case we use it in conjunction with the command scale which multiply the values of a given .fld file by a constant value. file1.fld is the file multiplied by value, file1.xml is the associated session file, file2.fld is the .fld file which is summed to file1.fld and finally file3.fld is the output which contain the sum of the two .fld
+In this case we use it in conjunction with the command scale which multiply the values of a given .fld file by a constant value. file1.fld is the file multiplied by value, file1.xml is the associated session file, file2.fld is the .fld file which is summed to file1.fld and finally file3.fld is the output which contain the sum of the two .fld files. file3.fld can be processed in a similar way as described in section 5.2 to visualise the result either in Tecplot, Paraview or VisIt.

-5.5.7 Combine two .fld files containing time averages: combineAvg module file3.fld can be processed in a similar way as described in section 5.2 to visualise the result either in Tecplot, Paraview or VisIt.
+5.6.7 Combine two .fld files containing time averages: combineAvg module file3.fld can be processed in a similar way as described in section 5.2 to visualise the result either in Tecplot, Paraview or VisIt.